diegoclair/goswag/README.md

 Now you can run the command `make docs`.
 This will create a new `goswag.go` file inside your `goswag` folder, containing all handlers and necessary comments for the swag library to generate the Swagger files inside the `docs`folder.

+## More features
+You can add description for fields, add if they are required or not.
+For this struct fields features and more, you can follow the [swag documentation](https://github.com/swaggo/swag) to understand how to add it.

 ## Contributing